 Back to all articles

-Malta is a small EU island nation in the Mediterranean with English as an official language, a warm climate, and a tax-friendly non-dom system.
-Despite its size, Malta offers a well-developed set of schemes for digital nomads, skilled workers, and investors.
+Malta is a small EU island nation in the Mediterranean with English as an official language, a warm climate, and a highly tax-friendly non-dom system.
+With over 300 sunny days a year and full English-language services, it has become one of the most popular relocation destinations in Europe for digital nomads, skilled professionals, and investors alike.

 For remote workers serving clients or employers outside Malta.